 The Department’s Accounting Advisory Council provides linkages to the profession for both faculty and students and they guide us in curriculum planning.

 Learn about our programs, faculty, student organizations, and professional certification requirements.
-If you have any questions or would like more information, please contact Marge O'Reilly-Allen.

 For more information about the accounting department, contact: